-I almost passed MEAT Eatery & Taproom while driving in from Miami.
+I almost passed MEAT Eatery & Taproom (88005 Overseas Hwy #15 Islamorada) while driving in from Miami.
 Whenever I’m in the Keys, I get in this mode with whatever music I’m listening to, and this time was no different.
-PJ Harvey’s Rid of Me was my drive music this time in case you were wondering what mesmerized me.
+PJ Harvey’s Rid of Me was my drive music this time, in case you were wondering what had me mesmerized.

 I can see they’ve got over 10 Beers on draft (variety of Craft & Domestic) and even Albita Rootbeer on tap.
 There are no big-name soft drinks to be had either.
-They have their own sodas in flavors Cola, Diet Cola, Cherry Cola, and a few others.
+They have their own sodas in flavors cola, diet cola, birch beer, cherry cola, and a few others.
 All the sodas contain no high fructose corn syrup.

 After it was all said and done, it had been a while since I left a burger joint and said, “Wow!”.
 But guess what?
 Wow!

 There is now a sister location in Boca Raton.
 Heads up, most dishes are available on both menus, but there are some differences.

 Meat Eatery Burgers

 Burger Beast Accolades

 2014 Burger Beast Burgie Awards for Best Chef

 2 thoughts on “MEAT Eatery and Taproom in Islamorada”

 I love this place, must try the buttermilk fried chicken!